Dubai Jails, Then Frees, Scottish Tourist Over Touching Man In A Bar

 The brief interaction took place in a bar called the Rock Bottom; it generated numerous complaints against Harron, from sexual assault to consuming alcohol without a license (for which he also received a one-month jail term).

-U.A.E. news outlet The National relays a witness account:
+United Arab Emirates news outlet The National relays a witness account:

 "A 27-year-old mechanical engineer, who is a witness friend of Harron, told prosecutors that the Scotsman did not mean to offend the man, but confirmed that he did touch him.